yulonglim/tp/docs/UserGuide.md

 #### Clearing all entries : `clear`

-Deletes all classes and students, and resets the grading system of the TeachBook.
+This clear command deletes all classes and students, and resets the grading system of the TeachBook, giving you a fresh TeachBook to work with.

 Format: `clear`